 Black strap molasses contains many essential vitamins and nutrients (including, but not restricted to iron, potassium and B vitamins).
 Interestingly, it is often used for the effective treatment of vent gleet in chickens.
 After hearing positive reports on the use of molasses to treat vent gleet in poultry, I used it on a Rhode Island red hen and was pleasantly surprised at how quickly her messy rear cleared up.
 I am still researching it’s effectiveness and safe use.

 Oregano is a common herb/seasoning/spice.
 The oil is now being sold for use in poultry.
 Why though?
-Oregano is exceptionally high in antioxidants… However, it also contains thymol and Carvacol, two medically proven antimicrobial compounds.
-This makes it a natural antibiotic (like plantain).
+Oregano is exceptionally high in antioxidants.
+However, it also contains thymol and Carvacol which are medically proven antimicrobial compounds.
+This makes oregano a natural antibiotic.
 Oregano also contains beta-caryophylin, which is an anti-inflammatory substance (likely why it is sometimes recommended by naturopaths for patients suffering from inflammation).
 Several studies indicated that Oregano oil also has antiviral properties and aids in the treatment of respiratory infections.
-However, Oregano’s potential antiviral properties are still being researched.

 Supplement I use & Recommend:

 Alltech’s 4 way acid Pak: This is a supplement added to chickens’ water.
 It contains a combination of vitamin C (derived from Citrus fruits) and Probiotics.
 It also helps prevent parasitic overload in poultry (and other livestock).
-Not only is this supplement inexpensive and healthy, but it’s super easy to administer!
+This supplement is inexpensive and healthy and super easy to administer!
 Alltech’s acid Pak is best used a few weeks on, then a few weeks off.

-Note: I am not affiliated with Alltech….
-Just a fan of their livestock supplements.
+Note: I am not affiliated with Alltech.
+I am just a fan of their livestock supplements.

 Here are some other supplements I offer by flock from time to time: